 This national and London policy emphasis reflects evidence from pathfinder mini-Holland schemes.
-A study investigating the early impact of the mini-Holland schemes in Waltham Forest discovered that people in areas with active travel schemes were 24 % more likely to have done any cycling in the previous week and walked or cycled for 41 minutes per week more than those where such improvements have not yet been made.
+A study investigating the early impact of the mini-Holland schemes in Waltham Forest discovered that people in areas with active travel schemes were 24 % more likely to

 More recent research has consistently found that living near interventions has led to a 40-45-minute weekly increase in active travel, providing confidence that even in more cardependent, suburban areas, active travel infrastructure can spur take-up, and that such growth can provide high health economic benefits in relation to intervention costs.
 There is also a consistent trend towards people in the LTN area being less likely to own a car, with the largest decrease in car use always within the LTN group.
+15